philip-brohan/AWS-Textract/docs/install.rst

 If it works, this will return a load of JSON output.
 If it produces an error message, something has gone wrong.

 The pre-release version of Textract has deliberately limited capacity; it will allow only a small number of simultanious requests across all its users.
-The practical effect of this is that calls to the service often fail: throwing a ``ProvisionedThroughputExceededException``.
+The practical effect of this is that my calls to the service often failed, throwing a ``ProvisionedThroughputExceededException``.
 This is a nuisance, but you can just keep running it again until it works.
 I am assured that the production (paid) version of the service will not have this limitation.

 I was most confused by the limitations imposed by the different AWS regions: For the pre-release version, if you run `aws textract` in the wrong region, it won't work.
 If you run textract in one region, but specify a S3 document in a different region, it won't work.
 While it took me a long time to work out what was going wrong with my calls to the service, this is a problem with my understanding of AWS rather than a limitation of Textract.
 Also, the production (paid) version of the service will be available (eventually) across all the regions.